rain1017/memdb/README.md

 // To run the sample:
 // npm install memdb-client
 // run with node >= 0.12 with --harmony option
-// We assure you have started shard 's1' on localhost:31017, 's2' on localhost:31018.
+// We assume you have started shard 's1' on localhost:31017, 's2' on localhost:31018.

 var memdb = require('memdb-client');
 var P = memdb.Promise; // just bluebird promise

 var main = P.coroutine(function*(){
-    // All database access should via this autoconn object, you can preserve autoconn object in a global module that can be accessed anywhere var autoconn = yield memdb.autoConnect({
+    // All database access should via this autoconn object,
+    // you can preserve autoconn object in a global module that can be accessed anywhere var autoconn = yield memdb.autoConnect({
         shards : { // Specify all shards here
             s1 : {host : '127.0.0.1', port : 31017},